 Any observation checklist should come with a proper strategic plan.
 Without a sense of preparedness, there is a big chance for the observation to be less effective than expected.
 Take time to plan how the observation form should turn out.
 There are many factors to consider, like the observation checklist’s design, format, and content.

 There are questions and criteria laid out in the form.
 But double-check if everything listed there is relevant to what you are observing.
 Maybe you failed a teacher for not discussing mathematics, yet he or she is an English teacher.
-It works best to prepare a questionnaire on what you can observe for your subject and that every question is relevant to your subject.
+It works best to prepare an audit questionnaire on what you can observe for your subject and that every question is relevant to your subject.

-Aside from relevance, feasibility is another important aspect to consider in the observation checklist.
+Aside from relevance, a feasibility analysis is another important aspect to consider in the observation checklist.
 Maybe you wanted the teacher to finish discussing a long topic effectively in under five minutes.
 Do you think that is practical?
 Of course not.
 And the tip in considering how feasible the criteria and things to observe are is to evaluate your subject’s skills, behavior, and duration of services.
 But the criteria may depend on what context you evaluate and who your subject is.

 How to Create an Observation Checklist

-You just learned the observation checklist’s meaning, significance, examples, and key areas.
+You just learned the observation sample checklist‘s meaning, significance, examples, and key areas.
 Now apply all your knowledge in making the observation checklist itself.
 You will be guided, though, so expect the process to run easily.
 And in just four simple steps, you can create an efficient observation checklist in no time.

 Step 1: Determine Your Main Purpose